kumo-js/kumo-plugins/plugins/deployer/README.md

 ### `outputsBucket`

 Required.
-Configure the S3 bucket used to store the outputs of all deployment [tasks](#tasks).
+The S3 bucket used to store the outputs of all deployment [tasks](#tasks).
 E.g.

 ```js
 "outputsBucket": {"name": "deployment-outputs"}